DEV-D-GR8/ImageCaptionGenerator/README.md

-# Image Captioning App
+# Image Caption Generator

-This project utilizes a combination of ResNet50 and LSTM models to generate captions for uploaded images.
+This project utilizes a combination of ResNet50 and LSTM models to generate captions/description for uploaded images.
 The trained model is deployed using Streamlit, allowing users to easily upload pictures and receive descriptive captions.

 ## Overview